-Found 40 - 48 results of 48 programs matching keyword "sound waves"
+Found 40 - 50 results of 50 programs matching keyword "sound waves"

+The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
+SETI is a scientific effort seeking to determine if there is intelligent life outside Earth.
+We were at Aricebo Radio Observatory in March 2003 when scientists listened to the most promising transmissions from UC Berkeley’s SETI@home search.
+Join the Exploratorium’s Ron Hipschman and special guest Dan Werthimer, chief scientist and principal investigator for the SETI Institute’s efforts, including Arecibo Observatory’s search of artificial radio signals coming from other stars.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
 In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Vox Unlocks tunes into voice recognition Produced by students from San Francisco's Aim High Program.
 Today they ask, how do our ears work?
 Can we communicate without words?
 How do whales communicate under water?
 Why don't bats slam into trees as they fly?
 Middle school students will interview Exploratorium Educator Ken Finn and Biologist Dr. Karen Kalumuck, plus special surprise guests!
 Why do many things sound different underwater?
 How are echoes made?
 Can you feel or see sound?
 Join us as we delve into the mysteries of sound.
 This webcast will feature an Aim High student demonstrating how to make a membranophone; Exploratorium physicist Dr. Paul Doherty modeling sound with ringing aluminum rods, corrugated plastic whirlies, and a slinky; and Marco Jordan, lead educator in the Exploratorium's Outreach program, demonstrating sound science with a "whine" glass and a singing bowl.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: cups!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: compact ∂iscs!
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Ethan Canin, author of "For Kings and Planets"; Exploratorium artist Brenda Hutchinson; Michael Dibdin, author of the Aurelio Zen mysteries; Cajun accordion dynamo Geno Delafose; singer-songwriter Deborah Pardes; radio improvisation from True Fiction Magazine.